The Perils of the Commodity-Type Business

-Third, shares of the oil majors are another exception.
-They have some internal structural advantages that, when coupled with their long commodity cycles, can result in historically above-average market returns for buy and hold investors who are capable and willing to build positions over many decades.
+Third, major oil producers have historically been an exception to this rule.
+They have some internal structural advantages and long commodity cycles, which together can produce above-average market returns for buy-and-hold investors.
+However, these investors have to be willing to build positions over many decades.